MichaelMeow/dev_career-survey/README.md

 ## Description

-This survey will help a new developer wether to start in front end or back end development, and then help them determine what programming language they might want to learn.
+This survey will help a new developer whether to start in front end or back end development, and then help them determine what programming language they might want to learn.

 ## Setup/Installation Requirements